 - Electric shock: The most obvious risk of not guarding electrical equipment is the potential for electric shock.
 Electric shock can cause serious injury, including burns, muscle contractions, and cardiac arrest.
 In some cases, electric shock can even be fatal.

-- Fires and explosions: Electrical equipment that is not properly guarded can create sparks, arcing, and other heat sources that can start fires or cause explosions.
+- Fires and explosions: Electrical equipment not properly guarded can create sparks, arcing, and other heat sources that can start fires or cause explosions.

 - Property damage: Electrical equipment that is not guarded can cause damage to property, including damage to buildings, machinery, and other equipment.

-- Financial losses: In addition to physical risks, not guarding electrical equipment can also result in financial losses due to damage to equipment, property, and potential legal liabilities.
+- Financial losses: Besides physical risks, not guarding electrical equipment can also result in financial losses due to damage to equipment, property, and potential legal liabilities.

 - Regulatory penalties: Failure to properly guard electrical equipment can result in regulatory penalties, fines, and legal liabilities.